BEIR-PL: Zero Shot Information Retrieval Benchmark for the Polish Language: Methodology

 \subsubsection{HerBERT based reranker models}

-We further evaluated re-ranker models in a setting where the top 100 search results are retrieved by BM25 are presented as an input to the model.
+We further evaluated reranker models in a setting where the top 100 search results are retrieved by BM25 are presented as an input to the model.
 The model output is the re-ranked order of documents corresponding to the query.
-We trained HerBERT-base and HerBERT-large re-rankers on the BEIR-PL MS~MARCO dataset.
+We trained HerBERT-base and HerBERT-large rerankers on the BEIR-PL MS~MARCO dataset.